 What Is a Needs Assessment?

 As noted above, a needs assessment is a process to figure out the needs of an organization or project.
-It is basically a three-step process with the following phases:
+This is done by identifying a current state and the desired state, similar to a gap analysis.
+The needs assessment process is a systematic process used in many industries and disciplines such as healthcare, business administration, HR and project management.

 - Data collection and analysis

 In project management, the needs assessment can address the organization and if the project is aligned with its needs.
 It can also be used as a systematic process within a project that seeks to discover how far apart the current conditions of the project are in comparison to the needed condition for successful completion.

 The needs assessment process starts with questions to identify the needs of your project, business or organization.
 Then once you’ve identified your needs, Gap analysis then determines how to close the gap between where the organization is at present and where it needs to be at a later date.

 Once you’ve done a needs assessment, you’ll want to turn those findings into a direction for your project.
 Using project management software helps streamline that process.
 ProjectManager is cloud-based work and project management software with multiple project views.
 You can list the needs assessment questions on our kanban boards and all the details are captured on your Gantt, sheet, task list and calendar view, which makes it easier to turn the answers to those questions into a project plan.
 Get started with ProjectManager for free today.